 Phase one of the Solar Zone is an innovative strategic partnership between The University of Arizona and Tucson Electric Power.
 All solar power generated in the Solar Zone is used by Tucson Electric Power to expand its renewable energy resources in Southern Arizona.
-The power generated is from eleven companies using different solar technologies producing a total of 25 MW of power.

 Power generation and distribution are only one component of the Solar Zone.
 Equally important is research and development.
 The Solar Zone is designed to provide university and industry researchers with the ability the evaluate various technologies as they perform side by side, under identical operating conditions, so developers may determine when systems are most efficient and economical for the company and Southern Arizona.
 University of Arizona researchers are testing everything from solar power forecasting to the environmental impact of solar energy installations.